nishmeht7/girder-gus-maker/postMVP.md

 		* Play against ghosts of previous plays
 	* Login with google link is visually nice, not intuitively a button / link / etc.
 	* Social sharing
+	* Data viz for each level / user